zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

     = \sqrt{r^2 + t^2 + 2 t r \mathrm{cos}{\theta}}.
 $$

-The cosine of the ray direction with respect to the surface normal at that point can be computed as follows:
+The cosine of the ray direction with respect to the surface normal at that point can be computed similarly:

 $$ \tag{50}
 \mathcal{C}(r, \theta, t)